shekilrahman/shekilrahman/README.md

 ---

 ## **🚀 Projects**
-*(Add a brief description of your notable projects here.
-For example:)*

 - **Project 1**: A full-stack web application built with React and Node.js.
 - **Project 2**: A mobile app developed using Tauri for cross-platform compatibility.
 - **Project 3**: Research-driven project on optimizing database performance.

-*(You can link to your repositories or provide more details about each project.)*

 ---